Board

 Current Board Members and Officers

-Vice President - Linda Barker
+President - Linda Barker

 With decades involved in education as a teacher, leader, trainer, consultant, and policy manager, Linda's transition to CCNNA’s association was seamless….relationships and community.
 Moving to Cherry Creek North (CCN) in 2003 brought a whole new perspective of being in a "neighborhood".
 The CCN neighborhood has that sense of community--neighbors gathering in social events, voicing concerns on critical issues, participating in various clubs, walking our friendly streets.... we have it all.
-Since being on the board she has focused her goals on enhancing our communication and connections on social media and the website.
+Since being on the board, she has focused her goals on enhancing our communication and connections on social media and the website.
 The social networking communication tools continue to focus on keeping our neighborhood connected and informed.
 Linda firmly believes voices do matter.
 CCNNA's annual fundraiser, Sip and Savor, has been a labor of love as the committee connects with neighbors, businesses, and non-profits to give back to our community.
 Fulfilling an interest in learning more about the many sites and hidden treasures in and around Denver, Linda spearheads a committee, Exploring Denver, to offer tours to some of Denver's interesting attractions.
 As Vice President, her learning curve has increased to include joining the zoning committee and the Cherry Creek Steering Committee.
 The opportunities in the Cherry Creek North Association reinforce her belief in united voices to make a difference.
 Her two golden doodles keep Linda and her husband, Paul, walking the neighborhood streets as the pups eagerly greet neighbors.

 Treasurer - Annette Woodward

 Annette into the neighborhood in 1984 when there was only one restaurant, most of the homes were small bungalows and on a Friday night, a Saturday night and Sunday there wasn’t a car in Cherry Creek North.
 Seeing the changes to the neighborhood as it has evolved and grown was what compelled her to become involved in neighborhood and community organizations over the past 25 years.
 Not to oppose the changes but to help shape them.
 She is the CCNNA treasurer, on the membership committee, and currently serves as a delegate to the Inter-Neighborhood Cooperation.
-She also served on the Board of Capitol Hill United Neighborhoods, and was its President for three years.
+She also served on the Board of Capitol Hill United Neighborhoods and was its President for three years.
 I was appointed to the Neighborhood Board that worked with the University of Colorado as it transitioned its hospital and medical school to the Anschutz Campus.
 Annette has served on the Board of the Cherry Creek Steering Committee and the Botanical Garden’s Neighborhood Board.
 She was a practicing physical therapist before transitioning to the business community where she ran clinical trials for medical devices.
 Business opportunity brought her to Denver where she joined a group in starting a successful medical technology business.
-Since retiring; gardening, duplicate bridge and drawing have become her passions.
+Since retiring, gardening, duplicate bridge and drawing have become her passions.
 Most recently, she received her certificate in Botanical Illustration from the Denver Botanical Garden’s School of Botanical Illustration.

 Secretary - Dale Rudolph